fabriciomrkonell/test/README.md

 Configuration
 -----

-Configure your email and password on file:
+Configure your Email/Password Gmail and API SendGrid on file:

     config/config.json